detailyang/welcome/documentation/language/04_operators.md

 ```

 #### Description
 Computes the truncated remainder of `first` divided by `second`, wrapping around at the boundary of the type, and storing the result in destination.
+Halts on division by zero.

 #### Supported Types